Want to get a great two-for-one deal when you learn English by reading?

 You will understand the story, know the characters like old friends, enjoy every minute of study time—and you will be able to focus on learning the language, instead of trying to figure out what is happening.

-This post will share specific techniques that you can use to learn English by reading these exciting movie-star books.
+In the meantime, this post will give you specific techniques that you can use to learn English by reading exciting movie-star books.

 First, let’s explore why novels (fiction books) make such great English reading materials in the first place.